1. Home

 Now, let’s see how PID controller gains affect the overshoot.
 Similar to the previous case, the surfaces represent the overshoot value in function of the gains:

-Surface graph showing overshoot in the parallel form of a PI controller.
+Surface graph showing overshoot in the parallel form of a PID controller.

 Overshoot surface in the parallel form of a PI controller.